JosHua20-00/my-final-project/README.md

 ## Contributing

--I am welcome to contributions!
+-I am open to contributions!
 If you have suggestions for improvements or new features, feel free to fork the repository and submit a pull request.

 ## creator